 The result of this Build Scenario will facilitate a steady increase in annual railcar shipments, the location of new industry along the rail corridor, and population growth.
-In addition, the NETEX line represents rail capacity, in-and-out of the Dallas-Fort Worth Metroplex, in which both Kansas City Southern and Union Pacific have expressed an interest.
+In addition, the NETEX line represents rail capacity, to and from the Dallas-Fort Worth Metroplex, in which both Kansas City Southern and Union Pacific have expressed an interest.
 Discussion related to traffic routing is currently ongoing, though it is too early at this time to draw any conclusions or project the potential number of daily unit trains that could run over the NETEX corridor under trackage rights agreements.

-II.
+III.
 Project Parties

-The entities collaborating on this proposed FY2014 TIGER project are the Northeast Texas Rural Rail Transportation District (NETEX), a political subdivision of the state of Texas; the Blacklands Railroad (BLR), contract operator; and the local/regional Economic Development Corporations (EDC's).
+The entities collaborating on this proposed FY2015 TIGER project are the Northeast Texas Rural Rail Transportation District (NETEX), a political subdivision of the state of Texas; the Blacklands Railroad (Blacklands), the contracted rail operator; Captra Capital LLC (Captra

+Capital), a private infrastructure investment firm, and the local/regional Economic Development Corporations (EDCs).

-The Blacklands Railroad provides freight rail service to customers located along approximately 66 miles of existing mainline track.
-BLR has been successful in marketing their services and has increased traffic on the line from 453 carloads in 1999 to 3492 carloads in 2013, a 671% increase in sixteen years.
-Traffic dropped somewhat in 2011 as a result of the declining global economy, BLR interchanged 2235 loaded cars, a modest 6% decrease from 2010.
-This was minor in comparison to the industry-wide decreases of over 16%.
-BLR and NETEX have averaged dedicating approximately \$980,000 annually, during the past 5 years for track improvements at critical locations to keep the line in operation.
-The BLR's track maintenance cost to revenue is 29% compared to a recent industry average of 18% for class one railroads.
-BLR has increased maintenance investment along with revenue to maintain a safe operating railroad.
-The BLR has committed to maintaining the line at Class 2 status upon completion of the proposed Rehabilitation project.
+Blacklands provides freight rail service to customers located along approximately 66 miles of existing mainline track.
+Blacklands has been successful in marketing their services and has increased traffic on the line from 453 carloads in 1999 to 3,492 carloads in 2013, a 671% increase in sixteen years.
+Although traffic dropped somewhat in 2011 as a result of the declining global economy, Blacklands interchanged 2,235 loaded cars, a modest 6% decrease from 2010, which compared to the industry-wide decreases of over 16%, is minor.
+Blacklands and NETEX have averaged dedicating approximately \$980,000 annually, during the past 5 years for track improvements at critical locations to keep the line in operation.
+Blacklands's track maintenance cost to revenue is 29% compared to a recent industry average of 18% for class one railroads.
+Blacklands has increased maintenance investment along with revenue to maintain a safe operating railroad.
+Blacklands has committed to maintaining the line at Class 2 status upon completion of the proposed Rehabilitation project.

-The Blacklands Railroad was honored as the 2011 Short Line Railroad of the Year by Railway
+Blacklands was honored as the 2011 Short Line Railroad of the Year by Railway Age magazine.

-Age magazine.
-In April of 2009 the BLR was nominated as one of the ten (10) best short line railroad operators by Railway Age magazine.
-BLR has received multiple JAKE awards for safety, reflecting a strong commitment to good maintenance practices and safe operations.
-The notable success of the Blacklands Railroad is also being highlighted in a feature article in the June 2014, "Special Shortline and Regional Issue" of Trains Magazine in an article entitled, "Blacklands - Growing Strong in Texas" (p.24).
-BLR has consistently received recognition from customers for the quality and responsiveness of service.
-This is clearly reflected in the strong carload growth to date, even with the poor condition of the infrastructure.
-BLR customers located on the NETEX line are accessed via spurs or sidings.
+In April of 2009, Blacklands was nominated as one of the ten best short line railroad operators by Railway Age magazine.
+Blacklands has received multiple JAKE awards for safety, reflecting a strong commitment to good maintenance practices and safe operations.
+The notable success of Blacklands is also being highlighted in a feature article in the June 2014, "Special Shortline and Regional Issue" of Trains Magazine in an article entitled, "Blacklands - Growing Strong in Texas" (p.24).
+Blacklands has consistently received recognition from customers for the quality and responsiveness of service.
+This is clearly reflected in the strong carload growth to date, notwithstanding the poor condition of the infrastructure.
+Blacklands customers located on the NETEX line are accessed via spurs or sidings.